Alternative Dispute Resolution

 FOR THE MIDDLE DISTRICT OF PENNSYLVANIA

 In May of 1994, the United States District Court for the Middle District of Pennsylvania implemented a mediation program to provide an alternative means of resolving civil disputes.
 The mediation program was created as part of the Court's Civil Justice Reform Act Expense and Delay Reduction Plan as required by the Civil Justice Reform Act of 1990.
-This pamphlet explains the background and concept of the mediation program.
+This page explains the background and concept of the mediation

 BACKGROUND OF MEDIATION PROGRAM